Zob-code/Real_Time_Emotion_Detection/README.md

 This is based on Keras model

-Program is trained for 100 epochs and runs at 86% accuracy.
+Program is trained for 25 epochs

 ## Dependencies: